 The locked differential is mostly used on off-road vehicles where the torque needs to flow on both wheels giving higher traction.
 This helps both the wheels to spin together at equal speed regardless of which axle has traction or is losing traction.

-There are two ways to use Locking differential, Automatic and Selectable locking differential.
+There are two ways to use the Locking differential, Automatic and Selectable locking differential.
 Automatic is less expensive and it does not require the driver to do anything.
 The differential locks when there is a substantial torque and unlocks when the torque load is light.
 The locking and unlocking are quite loud.

 Selectable Differential is a better option than automatic differential.
 They are quite expensive.
 The selection of differential can be done using a switch that controls an electrical or hydraulic system that locks the differential.
 When you lock the differential it is good for off-road and when unlocked good for on-road.

 It is the combination of open and locked differential.
 In the straight, the power is sent to both wheels.
-It works like an open differential under most circumstances but locks itself when a slip occurs and sends the power to the wheel which has more traction.
+It works as an open differential under most circumstances but locks itself when a slip occurs and sends the power to the wheel which has more traction.
 Lock-up can be achieved using a viscous fluid, clutch pack, gears.
 Electronically controlled LSD controls the wheel spin by controlling the brakes on that wheel.

-> Torque Vectoring Differential
+4 Torque Vectoring

 Torque vectoring is a bit complicated differential system, it has additional gear trains to overdrive the half shafts.
 It fine-tunes the torque sent to the wheels, which allows you to control the torque sent to the wheels.